 provide assistance to the regional telecommunication organizations for the setting-up and management of regional standardization bodies.

-Conformity and interoperability (C&I)
+[USA MOD]Conformance and interoperability (C&I)

 Availability of high-performing and interoperable products accelerates widespread deployment of infrastructure, technologies and associated services, granting people access to the information society regardless of location or choice of device.

-Conformity with international standards and interoperability, i.e. the ability of equipment from different vendors to successfully communicate between them, can help avoid costly market battles over different technologies.
+[USA MOD]Conformance with international standards and interoperability, i.e. the ability of equipment from different vendors to successfully communicate between them, can help avoid costly market battles over different technologies.

 The focus of BDT on this area will be as follows: